leeyuminn/cgrhyu.github.io/publications/2025-physicsfc.md

 ---

 [Minsu Kim](../people/minsu-kim.html), [Eunho Jung](../people/eunho-jung.html), [Yoonsang Lee](../people/yoonsang-lee.html)
-Accepted to ACM Transactions on Graphics (SIGGRAPH 2025)
+ACM Transactions on Graphics (TOG), Volume 44, Issue 4,  Article No.: 130 (SIGGRAPH 2025)

 ![teaser](../assets/publications/2025-physicsfc/teaser-physicsfc.jpg)
 *With PhysicsFC, users can control a character in a physics-simulated environment, where both the character and the ball are simulated, to perform various football skills–such as moving, trapping, dribbling, and kicking–and seamlessly transition between them.*